 In a cheap brothel at the foothills of an Athenian fortress, a man recounts the magnificent events of his life.
 His search for love and glory is retold and relived by many: a prostitute with an unredeemable past, a gangster haunted by bad luck, an icon painter who has no faith… In one of the stories, the man finds his riches, in another he becomes a vagabond prophet, in yet another he returns home to his wife.
 Memories betray him, but he knows for sure that in one of these lives, he will be killed.

-Mantas Kvedaravičius (Lithuania) is a filmmaker and an academic who holds the long-standing interests in absence, materiality and body in their performative and political manifestations.
-He holds a PhD in social anthropology from the University of Cambridge, and currently is an Associate Professor at Vilnius University.
+Mantas Kvedaravičius (Lithuania) was a filmmaker and an academic who held the long-standing interests in absence, materiality and body in their performative and political manifestations.
+He had a PhD in social anthropology from the University of Cambridge, and was working as an Associate Professor at Vilnius University.
 His documentaries — Barzakh (2011) and Mariupolis (2016) have premiered and been awarded in Berlinale, Busan, Hong-Kong, Nyon Visions du Réel film festivals.